Sayed94h/app-theme/development-strategy.md

 __full user story description__

-As a visitor, I would like to........ and as a website owner or creator, I would like to............
+As a website owner or creator, I would like to start creating my website from top to bottom

 ### Branch